maRT-sk/jinjaxcat/readme.md

 ### JSON Input Files

 Similar to CSV files, each JSON file acts as an independent data source.
 In the template, the data from a JSON file can be accessed by using the filename (without the extension) as a variable.
-Note that currently can be used only JSON files consisting of an array of objects, where each object represents an item.

 For example, if you have a data.json file, you can access its properties in the template as follows:

 ```
-{% for article in articles %}
+{% for article in articles_csv %}
 {{ article['PROPERTY_NAME'] }}
 {% endfor %}
 ```